It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

-Works that have a same-sex and/or transgender romance as a major theme.
+Works that have a same-gender and/or transgender romance as a major theme.

 In the West, gay and lesbian romances aimed at LGBT readers have existed as a publishing niche since the 1950s, but are still relatively obscure (and Sturgeon's Law

 applies to what can be found).
 Most broadly-known Western same-sex and LGBT romances are aimed at general audiences, and have a tendency to be tragic